tupilabs/speaklikeabrazilian.com/_pages/press.md

 Speak Like A Brazilian is a public website, licensed under a Creative Commons license.
-It was created in 2012 by Bruno P. Kinoshita so that he could help an Irish friend living in Brazil to understand better what was spoken in supermarket, drusgtores, pubs, and other places where the casual Brazilian Portuguese is used.
+It was created in 2012 by Bruno P. Kinoshita so that he could help an Irish friend living in Brazil to understand better what was spoken in supermarkets, drugstores, pubs, and other places where colloquial Brazilian Portuguese is used.

 The website is hosted on GitHub, and built with Open Source libraries.
 The source code of the whole website is also available on [GitHub](https://github.com/tupilabs/speaklikeabrazilian.com/).

-Planned future work includes working more on semantic web and linked data, providing resources such as data that can be imported by users to create dictionaries, machine translation tools, or perform other natural language processing work.
+Planned future work includes semantic web and linked data, providing resources such as data that can be imported by users to create dictionaries, machine translation tools, or perform other natural language processing work.

 The website name can be abbreviated to SLBR.
 At the moment we are serving
 {{ site.expressions.size }} expressions.

 ## Press Contacts

-Feel free to get in contact directly with [Bruno P. Kinoshita](https://twitter.com/kinow) for comment, clarification, or questions about Speak Like A Brazilian.
+Feel free to get in contact directly with [Bruno P. Kinoshita](https://kinoshita.eti.br) for comments, clarifications, or questions about Speak Like A Brazilian.

 ## In the media

-These are some examples of Speak Like A Brazilian being mentioned in the media, blogs, social media, and academia.
+These are some examples of Speak Like A Brazilian being mentioned on the media, blogs, social media, and academia.

 - Blogs and News sites
   * [link](https://catracalivre.com.br/arquivo/site-explica-expressoes-brasileiras-para-estrangeiros/)—Post in **Catraca Livre** news website by Bruno P. Kinoshita